-Single dose administration of two 200 mg nilotinib capsules each dispersed in one teaspoon of applesauce and administered within 15 minutes was shown to be bioequivalent to a single dose administration of two 200 mg intact capsules.
+Single dose administration of two 200 mg nilotinib capsules each dispersed in 1 teaspoon of applesauce and administered within 15 minutes was shown to be bioequivalent to a single dose administration of two 200 mg intact capsules.
 The blood-to-serum ratio of nilotinib is 0.68.
 Serum protein binding is approximately 98% on the basis of in vitro experiments.

 Pharmacokinetics, Metabolism and Excretion